Skip to content

 DAVID VICTOR, BOOMCYCLE DIGITAL MARKETING

-And yes, join your local Chamber of Commerce.
+Join your local Chamber of Commerce.
 In fact, join the Chamber in every city that matters to you.
+The membership fee is usually a few hundred dollars; the geographically relevant backlink is worth every penny.

 Creating genuinely useful resources gives other sites a reason to reference you.
 A contractor might publish a comprehensive seasonal home maintenance checklist that local real estate agents want to share with clients.
-A financial advisor could create a retirement planning calculator that industry blogs find valuable enough to link to.
+A financial advisor could create a retirement planning calculator that industry blogs find worth linking to.
+These things compound — each quality link makes the next one easier to earn.

 Step 11: Strengthen Your E-E-A-T Signals

 Beyond external links, your site itself must demonstrate trustworthiness.
-Google’s Quality Rater Guidelines emphasize E-E-A-T as central to ranking decisions, especially for topics where misinformation could cause harm.
+Google’s Quality Rater Guidelines treat E-E-A-T as central to ranking decisions, especially for topics where bad information could cause harm.

-Your About page shouldn not be an afterthought.
-It should tell your origin story, showcase your credentials, explain what makes your approach unique, and build genuine connection with potential customers.
+Your About page should not be an afterthought.
+It should tell your origin story, showcase your credentials, explain what makes your approach different, and build genuine connection with potential customers.

 Author bios on blog posts should establish why that person is qualified to write about the topic.
 Professional credentials, certifications, and industry memberships deserve prominent placement.